shimaore/willing-toothbrush/couchapp.coffee.md

 Only return documents that will end up as domains that can be served

+* doc.domain DNS records.
+Note that some DNS entries are created automatically based on the database's content.
+These are individual, non-automated records.
+* doc.domain.type (string,required) `domain`
+* doc.domain.domain (string,required) The base name for the DNS records in this domain document.

+The following really belongs in server.coffee... if it was litterate.

+* doc.domain.admin (string,required) Admin email in DNS format.
+* doc.domain.soa (string,required) Name of the authoritative DNS server for this domain.
+* doc.domain.records (object) DNS records using the current domain as base.
+If not present, only a `SOA` entry is served.
+* doc.domain.ttl (integer) Time-to-Live (seconds).
+Default: 420
+* doc.domain.refresh (integer) Refresh interval (seconds).
+Default: 840
+* doc.domain.retry (integer) Retry interval (seconds).
+Default: 900
+* doc.domain.expire (integer) Expire interval (seconds).
+Default: 1209600
+* doc.domain.min_ttl (integer) Minimum time-to-live (seconds).
+Default: 1200

+* doc.domain.records[].class (string, required) Record class: `A`, ...
+* doc.domain.records[].value (string, required) The record's value, if the response contains a single field, for example for `CNAME`, `A`, `NS`, etc.
+* doc.domain.records[].value (array, required) The record's value.
+For example, for a `NAPTR` record: `[10,10,"s","SIP+D2U","","_sip._udp.example.net"]`; for a `SRV` record: `[10,10,5060,"sip-server.example.net"]`.
+* doc.domain.records[].ttl (integer) Record time-to-live, defaults to the domain's time-to-live.

         if doc.type? and doc.type is 'domain' and doc.records?

 Sort the documents so that the sub-domains are listed first.